 BHFT provides specialist mental health and community health services within Berkshire.
 They operate from over 100 sites across the county including community hospitals, clinics and GP Practices, also providing health care and therapy to people in their own homes.

 The vast majority of the people cared for are supported in their own homes.
 “Working in partnership with patients and their families is really important to us as this helps us to provide the best care in the right place.
 We support people with long-term health problems to manage their own lives as much as we can, so they can stay at home and do not need to be in hospital.”

-Services available to children and families are listed on our website under BHFT.
+Services available to children and families BHFT ~ Children's Healthcare

 Clinical Commissioning Groups (CCGs)

 These are local NHS organisations which includes all the GP surgeries in a geographical area, for Reading there is one West Berkshire CCG.
 Their aim is to give GP's and other clinicians responsibility for planning and commissioning health care services in their local area.
 This is an ongoing process and CCGs must constantly respond and adapt to changing local circumstances.
 For more details of local CCGs view the attached service links.

 PALS support patients across the NHS in Berkshire they offer confidential advice, support and information on health-related matters.
 They provide a point of contact for patients, their families and their carers.
 They provide help to resolve disagreements and information concerning the NHS complaints procedure and how to seek independent advice.